lablup/backend.ai/docs/common-api/auth.rst

-   For security reasons (to avoid exposition of your API access key and secret keys to arbitrary Internet users), we highly recommend to setup a server-side proxy to our API service if you are building a public-facing front-end service using Sorna.
+   For security reasons (to avoid exposition of your API access key and secret keys to arbitrary Internet users), we highly recommend to setup a server-side proxy to our API service if you are building a public-facing front-end service using Backend.AI.

 For local deployments, you may create a master dummy pair in the configuration (TODO).